+If during any projection interval, the GAPV of another guarantee on the contract – e.g., a GMDB – exceeds the Annuitization GAPV, the annual annuitization rate in that projection interval shall be further adjusted to equal 50% of the annual annuitization rate determined via the calculations detailed above, but not to exceed 12.5%.
+For these calculations, the Annuitization GAPV and Withdrawal GAPV shall follow the definition described in Section 6.C.3.

+The annuitization rate for all GMIB contracts shall be 100% immediately after the Account Value reaches zero.
+As discussed in Section 6.C.10, contractual features that terminate the GMIB upon account value depletion shall be voided such that the account value depletion event does not terminate the GMIB.

-.
-Account transfers and future deposits
+8. Account transfers and future deposits

-No transfers between funds shall be assumed in the projection used to determine the greatest present value amount required under Section 5.C.2.b.ii unless required by the contract (e.g., transfers from a dollar cost averaging fund or contractual rights given to the insurer to implement a contractually specified portfolio insurance management strategy or a contract operating under an automatic re-balancing option).
+No transfers between funds shall be assumed in the projection unless required by the contract (e.g., transfers from a dollar cost averaging fund or contractual rights given to the insurer to implement a contractually specified portfolio insurance management strategy or a contract operating under an automatic re-balancing option).
 When transfers must be modeled, to the extent not inconsistent with contract language, the allocation of transfers to funds must be in proportion to the contract’s current allocation to funds.

-Margins generated during a projection interval on funds supporting account value are transferred to the accumulation of net revenue and are subsequently accumulated at the DR. Assets for each class supporting account values are to be reduced in proportion to the amount held in each asset classes at the time of transfer of margins or any portion of account value applied to the payment of benefits.

-No future deposits to account value shall be assumed unless required by the terms of the contract to prevent contract or guaranteed benefit lapse, in which case they must be modeled.
+Except for simple 403(b) VA contracts, no future deposits to account value shall be assumed unless required by the terms of the contract to prevent contract or guaranteed benefit lapse, in which case they must be modeled.
 When future deposits must be modeled, to the extent not inconsistent with contract language, the allocation of the deposit to funds must be in proportion to the contract’s current allocation to such funds.